LingyeNBird/code-import/doc/parameters.en.md

     - Type: boolean
     - Required: No
     - Default: false
-    - Description: ⚠️Force push to CNB repositories, will overwrite existing CNB repositories
+    - Description: ⚠️Force push to CNB repositories, will overwrite existing CNB repositories.
+When enabled, a WARN-level warning message will be logged to alert users about the risks of this operation.

 - **PLUGIN_MIGRATE_SKIP_EXISTS_REPO**
     - Type: boolean